 In 1993, Ozark Natural Foods moved to Dickson Street, and in December of 1994, Nancy Armstrong became General Manager.
 Dickson Street was a time of great prosperity for the Co-op.
 During the next seven years, the amount of customers and owners continued to grow, until Dickson Street became too small to hold Ozark Natural Foods.

 In November 2000, Ozark Natural Foods moved once again to its current location at 1554 North College Avenue, inside the Evelyn Hills Shopping Center.
 While the move was desperately needed, not every detail was planned.
 During the next six months, most of the owner equity accrued over the previous seven years was spent, and the co-op found itself in serious financial trouble.
 However, with strong and determined leadership and cooperation, the Co-op turned itself around and became successful once again.

 The next four years saw Ozark Natural Foods grow steadily and the co-op experienced its largest growth ever.
 Ownerships achieved an all time high, sales were excellent, and patronage refunds were distributed three years in a row.
 2005 was such a financially successful year that the Co-op paid out not only its normal patronage refund, but also retained earnings from 1998 and 1999.
 Owner equity lost during 2000 has been mostly replaced.

-The first forty-five years Ozark Natural Foods has existed have been exciting, filled with great achievements and diverse opinions.
+The first forty-six years Ozark Natural Foods has existed have been exciting, filled with great achievements and diverse opinions.
 The community that is Ozark Natural Foods has always come together through adversity to succeed.
 The next forty years should prove no different.